FrankBlack78/Albatross-VesselTracker/README.md

 ## Main
 The file main.py contains the user-interface and calls the functions described above.
 To start the program, just type `python main.py` on your command line.

+Look in folder /screenshots for some advice on using the program.